anandchaudhary854/myBank/README.md

 2. Wrote @RestControllers, that can accept and return a variety of data formats, like JSON or XML through content negotiation.
 3. Various ways of accepting request params, path variables or request bodies.
 4. Learned how to validate incoming beans or even just parameters, as well as changing exceptions in RestControllerAdvices

+# Here are the learnings and changes for 12 dec 2023:-
+1. Learned how to add an embedded H2 Database to a project and how to create a DataSource for it.
+2. Set up a JdbcTemplate to refactor TransactionService to execute SQL statements against a real database, instead of saving transactions into an in-memory list.
+3. Learned how @ transactional works under the hood using good old JDBC.
+4. Set up transactional annotation for this project as well by creating transactionManager bean.